nokiko/DNNLanguageLists/README.md

 For the compilation of these files I used files from https://github.com/umpirsky/country-list

-To use this simmply copy the needed resx files to your DNN installattion App_GlobalResources directory and your country selectbox will be localized
+To use this simply copy the needed resx files to your DNN installattion App_GlobalResources directory and your country selectbox will be localized